Technology development for the biosciences

 - Toolkit for synthetic biology

-Applications that include major contributions from non-bioscience disciplines are welcome, as long as there is a strong focus on delivering a new technology oriented towards and dedicated to applications in an area of biology within BBSRC's remit.
+Applications that include major contributions from non-bioscience disciplines are welcome, as long as there is a strong focus on delivering a new technology demonstrably relevant to an area of biology within our remit.
 Innovative life science instrumentation development is also welcome.
-Proposals in technology development should incorporate testing of the technology on one or more biological application within BBSRC's remit.
+Proposals in technology development should incorporate testing of the technology for use in an area of biology.

 Please note that the following areas are not included within the scope of this Council-wide priority: